flatscrew/gmic-gegl-plugin/README.md

 By default, the build enables an additional **aux** input pad on all generated GEGL operations.
-Some hosts (notably GIMP 3.0.4) require the aux pad to be disabled for non-destructive editing to work correctly (big thanks to @github/LinuxBeaver for extensive plugin testing and reporting this issue!).
+Some hosts (notably GIMP 3.0.4) require the aux pad to be disabled for non-destructive editing to work correctly (big thanks to @LinuxBeaver for extensive plugin testing and reporting this issue!).

 You can turn it off by configuring Meson with: